mwdavisii/nyx/readme.md

 - **displayName** => Display Name used in GitHub config
 - **email** => Display Name used in GitHub config`

-****Note:*** Leave the userName as nixos for wsl unless you know how to configure non-default users in nixos for WSL.

 ```haskell
 {
   userName = "mwdavisii";